-There are TONS of different baits out there, and they can run from a few dollars a pack, to over ten dollars a pack, so you need to have at least a couple different types in your gear before you go.Â
+There are TONS of different baits out there, and they can run from a few dollars a pack to over ten dollars a pack, so you need to have at least a couple of different types in your gear before you go.Â

 - Salmon Eggs: This is the jar of little red balls that you bait on a hook.
-Very simple bait that usually wont get ripped from your hook if you cast improperly and is very good for trout fishing.
+Very simple bait that usually won’t get ripped from your hook if you cast improperly and is very good for trout fishing.

-- Power Bait: Power Bait makes a great stuff for fishing.
+- Power Bait: Power Bait makes great stuff for fishing.
 They have a bait that comes in a variety of colors and looks like putty.
-Basically you pinch some out of a jar and mold it around your hook and toss it out, but you have to be careful that you don’t cast too hard or the bait will go flying off and you will be fishing with an empty hook.
+Basically, you pinch some out of a jar and mold it around your hook and toss it out, but you have to be careful that you don’t cast too hard or the bait will go flying off and you will be fishing with an empty hook.

 - Lures: Lures are really good for trout, and are also good for anyone who wants to fish and not just leave their bait in the water.
 This bait is for casting and reeling very quickly, so you are always doing something.

 If you are fishing for bass, you may want to try lures or soft plastics.
-Here is a couple different things you may want to have in your gear for bass fishing:
+Here is a couple of different things you may want to have in your gear for bass fishing:

-- Straight Worms: Worms are great for fishing bass, and are usually only a few dollars a pack, but they can get pricey depending on the length and if they have a scent to them.
-These worms are usually fished on a dropshot or whacky rig, and are long and straight.
+- Straight Worms: Worms are great for fishing bass and are usually only a few dollars a pack, but they can get pricey depending on the length and if they have a scent to them.
+These worms are usually fished on a drop shot or whacky rig and are long and straight.

-- Curly tail Worms: Curly tale worms have a hook shaped bend in the tail, and when you pull the bait in, it spins around making the bait move differently.
+- Curly tail Worms: Curly tale worms have a hook-shaped bend in the tail, and when you pull the bait in, it spins around making the bait move differently.
 These baits are also only a few dollars a pack usually, and come in a variety of colors.

 - Lures: There are a TON of different lures for bass fishing.
-You can get topwater, swimbaits, crankbaits, jerkbaits, frogs, and so much more.
-If you really want to try some lures, I would go for a top water, and a swimbait, but be careful because these lures can be rather pricey and start at around $8 dollars a lure and go up way higher in price.
+You can get topwater, swimbaits, crankbaits, jerk baits, frogs, and so much more.
+If you really want to try some lures, I would go for a topwater, and a swimbait, but be careful because these lures can be rather pricey and start at around $8 dollars a lure and go up way higher in price.

-Having some variety, even if its a small variety is going to be good for you, I promise.
+Having some variety, even if it is a small variety is going to be good for you, I promise.
 The sky is the limit on baits, and if you really do enjoy fishing after your first few times, you can always go buy a few more baits in different sizes and colors.

 A fishing license is a MUST and is the law for you to have when fishing.
 If you really don’t want to spend the $30 to $40 bucks on a year pass because you don’t know if you will like the sport, you can try these two options instead: